JavaScript String Methods Explained: substr vs substring vs slice (Best Practices)

 console.log(url.slice(url.lastIndexOf("/") + 1)); // "index.html"

-JavaScript’s substr method is deprecated.
-This is because substr has been classified as a non-recommended method in the latest ECMAScript specifications.
-This section explains the issues with substr, alternative methods, and how to migrate your code.
+In JavaScript, the substr method is considered deprecated.
+This is because it has been officially classified as a non-recommended approach in the latest ECMAScript specifications.
+This section explains the issues with substr, available alternatives, and practical migration strategies.

 5.1 Why Is substr Deprecated?

-• substr uses the second argument as the “number of characters to extract,” which differs from other methods that use an end index.
-This inconsistency makes the code harder to understand.
+• The substr method specifies the number of characters to extract as its second argument, which differs from other methods that use start and end positions.
+This inconsistency makes code harder to understand at a glance.

-1. Potential future compatibility issues due to spec changes:
+1. Potential future compatibility issues due to specification changes:

 1. No support for negative values:

-• substr does not support negative indices, while slice does.
+• While substr does not support negative values, slice fully supports negative indexes, allowing more flexible string extraction.

 Case 1: Extracting a Fixed-Length Substring